 Disappointment is the outcome of parental investment.
 Guilt is the outcome of parental implication.
-Both can adversely affect the relationship with the adult child (in his or her mid twenties) that is beginning to unfold.
+Both can adversely affect the relationship with the adult child (in his or her mid-twenties) that is beginning to unfold.
 Start with the issue of disappointment.

 Parenting is a process of investment.
-Parents not only invest their care, energy, and resources in their child, they also invest their assumptions, ambitions, hopes, even dreams about how this person will turn out when grown up.
+Parents not only invest their care, energy, and resources in their child, but they also invest their assumptions, ambitions, hopes, and even dreams about how this person will turn out when they're grown up.
 The more investment parents make, the more invested they feel, the more firmly wed to expecting, even deserving, a cherished outcome they can be.

 For example, an extreme investment in an only or otherwise specially prized child can lead parents to an extreme expectation of return.
 It's like they're saying, "We worked so hard and sacrificed so much for her, the least she can do is give some of what we hoped for back!"
 They were treating her like she was supposed to fulfill whatever promise they thought she showed and owed.

-Or what happens when parents, who assumed their adolescent would pursue a traditional lifestyle similar to their own, moves into what sounds like a commune with other young people committed to living a more alternative way?
+Or what happens when parents, who assumed their adolescent would pursue a traditional lifestyle similar to their own, move into what sounds like a commune with other young people committed to living a more alternative way?
 Or what happens when parents, whose ambition was for the adolescent to go to college, have a son who decides after high school to scrape a living together making a go of it as a musician?
 Or what happens when parents, who hoped their adolescent would choose to return to their home city after college and live close by, have a son or daughter who decides to move much further away?
 Or what happens when parents, whose dream for their adolescent included launching a career and remaining single until it was established, gets pregnant, gets married, and gives up the profession they were wishing she'd pursue?

 "Of course, we're disappointed," declared the parents in counseling.
 "This is not what we planned for our child!
 And we told her so."
 "And how did she respond?"
 I asked.
-They replied, "She acted really hurt, like we had let her down, when the reverse was true!
+They replied, "She acted really hurt like we had let her down when the reverse was true!
 And she hasn't talked much to us since."
 Then I suggested that if they wanted a close and loving relationship with their adult daughter they needed to ask themselves whether their daughter was supposed to fit their expectations or whether their expectations were supposed to fit their daughter?

 Their answer to this question makes a profound difference.
 If they believe she should live up to their expectations and is not, they will feel disappointed, and communicating that disappointment to her will to some degree alienate the adult relationship.
 If, however, they believe that for the sake of acceptance of a daughter they love they must adjust their expectations to fit the individual path and lifestyle she has independently chosen, then they will affirm that relationship.